andrea-acampora/nestjs-ddd-quickstarter/README.md

 ```

 The version in the URI will be automatically prefixed with `v` by default, however the prefix value can be configured by setting the prefix key to your desired prefix or false if you wish to disable it. \
 In addition to the global configuration, it is also possible to specify the version of individual routes or controllers.
-In this case, this version will override any other version that would effect the route.
+In this case, this version will override any other version that would affect the route.

 If you want to deep dive and to understand in detail how this tool works, please refer to the official [documentation](https://docs.nestjs.com/techniques/versioning).